maliMirkec/personal-website/site/index.md

 ---
 layout: index
 title: My home
-ogTitle: Home of fearless web developer Silvestar Bistrović
+ogImageTitle: Home of fearless web developer Silvestar Bistrović
 description: Silvestar is building modern, performant, and SEO-optimized websites since 2012 using the best coding practices to deliver the best experience for every user.
 type: home
 sections: